John Reynolds (Royal Navy officer): War of the Austrian Succession

 On 23 April 1745 Reynolds was promoted to be commander of the fireship on the home station.
 In the following December he was placed on half-pay.
 In August 1746 he was temporarily appointed to at Plymouth; and similarly, in September, to at Portsmouth, from which on 30 October he was posted to HMS Arundel.
 He was, however, not relieved from Centurion till 22 November.
-During 1747 Arundel was employed in the English Channel, cruising with some success against the enemy's trade, and afterwards in convoy service in the North Sea.
+During 1747 Arundel was employed in the English Channel, cruising with some success against enemy merchantmen, and afterwards in convoy service in the North Sea.

 Mission against pirates

 In May 1748 Reynolds, still in Arundel, was sent out to Charles Town, from which he went to Jamaica.
 In December he received orders to return to Charles Town, and patrol South Carolina, Georgia, and the Bahamas, an area then a resort of pirates.
 He continued on this station for over two years, returning to England in 1751.